-So, it’s the 7th night of Hanukkah and I’m finally putting a Hanukkah post up.
-Why so late, you ask? (as if ‘late’ isn’t the norm for me) – because Thursday night was the first Hanukkah dinner we had at home and I didn’t cook or bake anything prior to that.
+So, it’s the 7th night of Hanukkah, and I’m finally putting a Hanukkah post up.
+Why so late? (as if ‘late’ isn’t the norm for me).
+I’m late because Thursday night was the first Hanukkah dinner we had at home, and I didn’t cook or bake anything prior to that.
 But Thursday night I made kugel. and not just any kugel; a caramel apple upside-down kugel!

-Yes, I know..
-Hanukkah is associated with foods fried in oil, such as latkes and sfganiyot (jelly or whatever filling suits your fancy – filled doughnut) to commemorate the miracle of a one-day supply of oil miraculously burning and giving light for eight days.
-But, obviously we don’t just eat fried foods to celebrate Hanukkah, a misconception a former coworker of mine had for years..resulting in her scolding me for ordering a tuna salad sandwich for lunch several years ago..
+Hanukkah is usually associated with foods fried in oil, such as latkes and sfganiyot (jelly or whatever filling suits your fancy filled doughnuts) to commemorate the miracle of a one-day supply of oil miraculously burning and giving light for eight days.
+Obviously we don’t just eat fried foods to celebrate Hanukkah, a misconception a former coworker of mine had for years, culminating in her scolding me for ordering a tuna salad sandwich for lunch several years ago.

 I’m dead serious.